l-portet/yellow-scraper/README.md

     acceptLanguage: 'fr-FR,fr;q=0.9,en-US;q=0.8,en;q=0.7,la;q=0.6',
     outputFilename: 'output',
     outputFormat: 'csv', // Supported format : 'json', 'csv'
-    maxResults: -1, // -1 => all or N max allowed results (the scraper will stop when the limits is outreached)
+    maxResults: -1, // -1 => all or N max allowed results (the scraper will stop when the limit is outreached)
     puppeteerArgs: [], // Additional args for puppeteer (like proxy for example)
     baseURL: 'https://www.pagesjaunes.fr', // Only target this domain if you have the proper rights
     safeMode: true // Safe mode sets a delay between each query